catedu/python-for-person-in-everybody/en/05-iterations.md

 def min(values):
     smallest = None
     for value in values:
-        if smallest is None or value &lt; smallest: smallest = value
+        if smallest is None or value < smallest: smallest = value
     return smallest
 ```